autresphere/ASBPlayerScrubbing/Readme.md

 Example
 -------
-See the contained example to get a sample of ASBPlayerScrubbing created with Interfacebuilder.
+See the contained example to get a sample of ASBPlayerScrubbing created with Interface Builder.
 ![](https://github.com/autresphere/ASBPlayerScrubbing/raw/master/Screenshots/example1.jpg)

 Using